 - The sexual behavior happened so long ago and so infrequently that there is not enough reason to conclude the conduct will recur, or that the individual lacks good judgment or discretion

 - The behavior in question no longer serves as a basis for coercion, duress or exploitation

 - The sexual behavior is private and consensual

-The Guideline also notes concerns cannot be brought up solely on the basis of sexual orientation.
+The Guideline also notes that sexual behavior concerns cannot be brought up solely on the basis of sexual orientation.

 Applicant acknowledged there might have been adolescent females in other adult pornographic content he viewed, but there was no way to confirm the subjects in question were younger than 18.
 The 2001 incident was the only one recognized as being intentional.

 Other instances involving questionable sexual behavior included intentionally misusing his company’s IT system by downloading adult pornographic materials onto an office computer in 1991 and again in 1995.
 There is no evidence the applicant was involved in any other incidents regarding the misuse of the company’s IT system since.

 The applicant admitted to viewing adult pornographic materials in the privacy of his own home on occasion.
 Such occurrences do not involve criminal behavior.

 In this case, there was no evidence to prove any intentional criminal behavior since the 2001 incident, or enough evidence to suggest the behavior would recur or was prompted by an emotional or personality disorder.